Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold atoms or atomic Bose-Einstein condensate: Dispersive atomic-BEC as an analog optomechanical system

-Here, $ \hat \psi(x) $ is the annihilation operator of the atomic field, $ U_0=-g_a^2/\Delta_a $ is the optical lattice barrier height per photon which represents the atomic backaction on the field in the dispersive regime, $ g_a $ is the vacuum Rabi frequency or atom-field coupling constant, $ U_s=4\pi \hbar^2 a_s/m_a $, and $ a_s $ is the two-body \textit{s}-wave scattering length \cite{ritsch,domokos}.
+Here, $L$ is the cavity length, $ \hat \psi(x) $ is the annihilation operator of the atomic field, $ U_0=-g_a^2/\Delta_a $ is the optical lattice barrier height per photon which represents the atomic backaction on the field in the dispersive regime, $ g_a $ is the vacuum Rabi frequency or atom-field coupling constant, $ U_s=4\pi \hbar^2 a_s/m_a $, and $ a_s $ is the two-body \textit{s}-wave scattering length \cite{ritsch,domokos}.

-In Eq.~(\ref{H1_BEC}), the longitudinal trapping potential $ V_{ext}^{\lVert}(x)= m_a \omega_{\lVert}^2 x^2/2 $ can be approximately ignored.
+In Eq.~(\ref{H1_BEC}), the longitudinal trapping potential $ V_{ext}^{\lVert}(x)= m_a \omega_{\lVert}^2 x^2/2 $ can be approximately ignored because it is very weak in comparison with other terms.
 In an effective one-dimensional model this approximation is valid as long as $ \omega_\bot \gg \omega_\lVert $ so that the periodic potential of the optical lattice in the longitudinal direction is only slightly modified by $ V_{ext}^{\lVert}(x) $.
 Additionally, the energy arising from the atom-atom interaction has to be smaller than the energy splitting of the transverse vibrational states $ \hbar \omega_\bot $ which implies that the linear density of the condensate is smaller than $ 1/2a_s $ \cite{morsch,cigar}.

 In the weakly interacting regime, i.e., $ U_0 \langle \hat a^\dag \hat a \rangle \le 10\omega_R $ where $ \omega_R=\hbar k_0^2/2m_a $ is the recoil frequency of the condensate atoms, one can restrict the atomic field operator $\hat \psi(x) $ to the first two symmetric momentum side modes with momenta $ \pm 2\hbar k_0 $ which are excited by the atom-light interaction \cite{domokos2}.
 In this manner, because of the parity conservation and considering the Bogoliubov approximation \cite{nagy}, the atomic field operator can be expanded as the following single-mode quantum field \cite{dalafi1}